mfc/flashing-docs/walkthrough for flashing heads on an x230.md

 1. `date -u` should give you UTC time, `date` should give you your local time.
 If it doesn't:
 2. `export TZ=TIMEZONE`

-[here is a list of timezones](https://uical.uic.edu/ocas/ocwc/american/help/timezone.htm), I had success with the `UCT#` format.
+[here is a list of timezones](https://uical.uic.edu/ocas/ocwc/american/help/timezone.htm), I had success with the `UCT#` format. also: https://unix.stackexchange.com/questions/71860/correct-use-of-tz-date-and-hwclock

 1. `tpm physicalpresence -s`
 2. `tpm physicalenable`